mellaurie/DLC-Help/pages/02.online-learning-on-ramp/03.running-a-session/02.conferencing/docs.md

 ![alt_text](zoom-9.png "meeting options")
 - select 'Enable join before host' and 'Mute participants upon entry'
+- if you want to pre-set breakout rooms, select 'Only authenticated users can join'
 - tap or click 'Save'

 On the next page...